BendyCabbage/FinanceWebsite/README.md

 # FinanceWebsite
-A basic website that uses the Commonwealth Bank API to parse and present your financial transactions in a pleasing way
+A basic website that uses the Commonwealth Bank API to parse and present your financial transactions